The UC San Diego Medical Physics Residency program will be holding interviews in February for a July 1, 2023 start date.

 2. Preliminary Virtual Interview

 The top applicants are invited to participate in preliminary virtual interviews.
-Virtual interviews are 15 minutes in length and are conducted with a panel of three faculty members.
-Applicants will be informed by email regarding the next stage no later than the 3rd week of December.
+Virtual interviews are 15 minutes in length and are conducted with a panel of 2-3 faculty members.
+Applicants will be informed by email regarding the next stage no later than the 3rd week of January.

 3. Medical Physics Division Interview

 The top applicants from preliminary interviews are invited to participate in a more in-depth interview process with our medical physics faculty and residents.
-We are currently evaluating options for conducting these interviews virtually and will provide updates as our interview process is finalized.
+These interviews will be conducted virtually.